tvprasad/tvprasad/README.md

 ## How I Work

-Federal AI initiatives stall because there is no delivery process — not because the engineering is wrong.
+Regulated AI initiatives stall because there is no delivery process — not because the engineering is wrong.
 Every engagement runs the same five-phase loop: intake, parallel execution, integration, delivery, and continuous operations.
 The compliance evidence accumulates as the